 Head of power to Dog Act 1976:

 Delegate: s.10AA Delegation of local government powers and duties

-Power that enables a 3.
-TOAA Delegation of local government powers and duties
+Power that enables a

 delegation to be made

 Express Power or Duty Dog Act 1976:

 Delegated: s.29(11) Power to seize dogs

 Function: Authority to dispose of or sell a dog which is liable to be destroyed

 This is a precis only. [s.29(11)].

 Delegates must act with

 full understanding of the

 legislation and conditions

 relevant to this delegation.

-U The Object Even while Office a mere further delegants (such delegants) to

 Council Conditions on The Chief Executive Officer may further delegate (sub-delegate) to

 this Delegation: employees which the CEO has determined as being suitably

-capable of fulfilling the powers and duties contained in this
+capable of fulfilling the powers and duties contained in this Delegation.

 Delegation.

-Everes Dewerts Sub Deg Apt 1076:

 Express Power to Sub- Dog Act 1976:

 Delegate: s.10AA(3) Delegation of local government powers and duties

 (NOTE - sub-delegation only permitted where delegation to

 the CEO expressly authorises sub-delegation)